AtanasovAtanas/interactive-content/EN/10-Methods/02-Naming-and-Best-Practices.md

 [slide]
 # Naming Methods

-Methods always should be verbs.
+Method's name always should be verbs.

 They represent an action and the method name should clearly state the action they perform.